Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we prove the approximation guarantee of the GSEMO in Theorem~\ref{theo-main}, showing that the returned solution can obtain at least $(1-e^{-\gamma})$ as much $g$ as an optimal solution by paying the same cost.
+In this section, we first prove the approximation guarantee of the GSEMO in Theorem~\ref{theo-main}, showing that the returned solution can obtain at least $(1-e^{-\gamma})$ as much $g$ as an optimal solution by paying the same cost.
 This reaches the best known guarantee, obtained by the distorted greedy algorithm~\citep{harshaw2019submodular}.
 As in previous analyses for non-monotone submodular optimization, e.g.,~\citep{buchbinder2014submodular,friedrich2018greedy}, we may assume that there is a set $D$ of $k$ ``dummy" items whose marginal contribution to any set is 0, i.e., $\forall X \subseteq V: g(X)=g(X\setminus D) \wedge c(X)=c(X\setminus D)$.
+Otherwise, we can add $k$ such dummy items to the ground set $V$, and delete them from the returned solution of the GSEMO, effecting neither the objective value of an optimal solution, nor the objective value of the GSEMO's returned solution.

-\begin{theorem} For maximizing monotone approximately submodular minus modular functions with a size constraint, i.e., solving the problem Eq.~(\ref{eq-problem}), the expected running time of the GSEMO until finding a solution $\bm{x}$ with $|\bm{x}| \leq k$ and $f(\bm{x})=g(\bm{x})-c(\bm{x}) \geq (1-e^{-\gamma}) \cdot g(\bm{x}^*)-c(\bm{x}^*)$ is $O(n^2(\log n+k))$, where $\gamma$ denotes the submodularity ratio of $g$ as in Eq.~(\refeq{eq-submodular}), and $\bm{x}^*$ denotes an optimal solution of Eq.~(\ref{eq-problem}). \end{theorem}
+\begin{theorem} For maximizing monotone approximately submodular minus modular functions with a size constraint, i.e., solving the problem Eq.~(\ref{eq-problem}), the expected running time of the GSEMO until finding a solution $\bm{x}$ with $|\bm{x}| \leq k$ and $g(\bm{x})-c(\bm{x}) \geq (1-e^{-\gamma}) \cdot g(\bm{x}^*)-c(\bm{x}^*)$ is $O(n^2(\log n+k))$, where $\gamma$ denotes the submodularity ratio of $g$ as in Eq.~(\refeq{eq-submodular}), and $\bm{x}^*$ denotes an optimal solution of Eq.~(\ref{eq-problem}). \end{theorem}

 In the proof, we first derive the expected running time upper bound $O(n^2\log n)$ of the GSEMO until finding the special solution $\bm{0}$, as shown in Lemma~\ref{lemma-first-phase}.
 The result actually can be applied to any situation where the GSEMO maximizes a bi-objective pseudo-Boolean problem with $(-|\bm{x}|)$ being one objective, and has been used in previous analyses, e.g., Theorem~2 of~\citep{friedrich2015maximizing} and Theorem~1 of~\citep{qian2019maximizing}.
 Here, we still give the proof for completeness.